After you unpack the source files, you have to add the Unicon bin directory

 to your path, or the

 nmake command will

 not build all the way successfully.
-This author's experience is that the
+The

 Windows build process is at present unfortunately not for the faint of heart.

 m4 -D assert='($$1) | stop("Assertion failure on line ", &line, "!")'This filter might work on .m4 files to produce .icn files, or might be used in conjunction with noweb, as in Kostas' example makefile rule below.
 Note that this example assumes GNU m4, which can process your code without accidentally firing off built-in m4 macros if you supply the --prefix-builtins flag: